Muriwai Beach Surf Break

 Best Forecast Surf Conditions for Muriwai Beach this week:

-The surf forecast for Muriwai Beach over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Monday (Jul 06) at 6PM.
-The primary swell is predicted to be 4.0m and 18s period.
-The wind is predicted to be cross-offshore as the swell arrives.
+The surf forecast for Muriwai Beach over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Monday (Aug 24) at 3AM.
+The primary swell is predicted to be 3.0m and 12s period with a secondary swell of 0.6m and 18s.
+The wind is predicted to be cross-onshore as the swell arrives.

-The most powerful waves expected at Muriwai Beach in the next 16 days are 4.0m 18s and forecast to arrive on Monday (Jul 06) at 6PM.
-Winds are predicted to be cross-offshore at the time the swell arrives.
-The largest open ocean swell (not directed at the beach) is 1.1m 5s period and expected on Wednesday (Jul 08) at 12AM.
+The most powerful waves expected at Muriwai Beach in the next 16 days are 4.0m 16s and forecast to arrive on Monday (Aug 24) at 3PM.
+Winds are predicted to be cross-onshore at the time the swell arrives.

 Wave TypeTime (NZST) & Date Wave Height & Period